-Projections for Myanmar from (previous) Ministry of Electric Power.
-Note: under the Energy Master Plan, by 2030, hydro will have a larger share (57%), while the gas share falls down to 8%.
-In 2016, hydro constituted 63%, gas 33%, and coal 2% of grid generation capacity.
-Data: MOEP, International Energy Agency
+Figure 4: Electricity mix (% generated by each source).
+Projections for Myanmar from Ministry of Electric Power.
+Note: recent suggestions in the Myanmar Energy Master Plan deviate slightly: by 2030, hydro will have a larger share (57%), while the gas share falls down to 8%.

+Data: MOEP, International Energy Agency.